Naga Karthik Enamundram

 prof_pic.jpg

-Hi there!
-I’m Naga, a fourth-year PhD student at NeuroPoly, Polytechnique Montréal.
-I’m also affiliated to Mila - Québec AI Institute.
-During my PhD, I worked on developing deep learning-based methods for medical image analysis, with a particular focus on improving the estimation of imaging biomarkers using real-world spinal cord imaging data.
-I have developed automatic tools for segmentation of the spinal cord and lesions across various MRI contrasts and pathologies such as spinal cord injury (SCI), multiple sclerosis (MS) and degenerative cervical myelopathy (DCM).
+During my PhD, I worked on developing deep learning-based methods for medical image analysis, with a particular focus on improving the estimation of imaging biomarkers using spinal cord imaging data.
+I have developed automatic tools for segmentation of the spinal cord and lesions across various MRI contrasts and pathologies such as spinal cord injury (SCI) and multiple sclerosis (MS).
 I have also experimented with generative modelling, in particular, training GANs for cross-modality MR-CT synthesis and diffusion models for synthesizing spinal cord lesions.
 In the past, I have also worked on the application of continual/lifelong learning methods for the segmentation of brain MS lesions.
-Please head to my Google Scholar profile for a complete list of my publications.

 When I am not working, you’ll find me either running :running:, hiking :mountain:, or reading :book:.